-As job candidates complete interviews for positions, it is common for them to send a thank you note.
-But do you know the proper response to interview thank you email?
+As job candidates complete interviews for positions, it is common for them to send a thank you note to the interviewer.
+But as an interviewer, do you know how to respond to an interview thank you email properly?
 Do you have to respond to the candidate?

-In years past, a candidate might have mailed a handwritten thank you note after an interview.
+In years past, a candidate might have mailed a handwritten thank you note after an interview to the interviewer.
 But today, it is more likely they will send one through email.
 Because email correspondence can feel more casual, it is important to keep things professional.

 Most recruiters and executives know that thank you notes give job candidates another chance to make their case.
 They can highlight their strengths for the job.
-They can also use a thank you note to followup on something discussed in the interview.
+They can also use a thank you note to follow-up on something discussed in the job interview.

 It is also important to remember that job applicants have many choices in this market.
 The vast majority of small businesses note they are getting few, if any, applicants for jobs.
 You want to make sure you make a good impression as a prospective employer.